K2SOHIGH/MOOSE/README.md

 ### mako-setup-kaiju
 Download kaiju database(s) and make them available for [mako-reads-classify](#mako-reads-classify) command. if --kaiju option set then kaiju-makedb utility will be used to download a database and index it.

-:warning: might be slow and memory intensive, see [Kaiju](https://github.com/bioinformatics-centre/kaiju) documentation for details.
+:warning: It might be slow and memory intensive, see [Kaiju](https://github.com/bioinformatics-centre/kaiju) documentation for details.

 ```
  mako-setup-kaiju --db fungi -d kaijuDB/fungi